It is a highly competitive global marketplace. Don’t we all agree that it is a challenge for organizations- to attract and retain the right talents?

 The participants in Hackathons generate great ideas with or without the software deliverables - the prototypes.
 They search for new business opportunities.
 They usually solve a business problem.

-Organizations seek for innovative ways like Gamification to engage the candidates.
+Organizations seek innovative ways like gamification to engage the candidates.

 Increase the Level of Engagement

-A good example on gamification would be PWC Hungary.and Multipoly.
+A good example of gamification would be PWC Hungary and Multipoly.
 It is a game from PWC-Hungary that virtually tests the candidate readiness to work in their firm and solves real-life business problems.
 The participants in the game are better equipped to face subsequent face-to-face interviews.